-In the RBSP protocol with two decoy states, for the computation size $S$, if an error occurs in prepared qubits, the whole preparation protocol will fail.
-We assume that the preparation protocol is a repeatable Bernoulli's experiment.
-If the error probability of each prepared qubit is $e_{0}$, the successful probability of preparation in each experiment will be $(1-e_{0})^S$.
-After repeating $k$ times, the successful probability of preparation will be $1-(1-(1-e_{0})^S)^{k}$.
-In the $n$-level concatenated code, the successful probability of each preparation is $(1-e_{n})^S$.
-If the successful probability is the same in both coded and non-coded cases, i.e. $1-(1-(1-e_{0})^S)^{k}=(1-e_{n})^S$, then the repetition number $k$ can be calculated as follows:
+In the RBSP protocol with two decoy states, for the computation size $S$, if an error occurs in the prepared qubits, the whole preparation protocol will fail.
+We assume that the preparation protocol is a repeatable Bernoulli experiment.
+If the error probability of each prepared qubit is $e_{0}$, the probability of successful qubit preparation in each experiment will be $(1-e_{0})^S$.
+After repeating $k$ times, the probability of successful qubit preparation will be $1-(1-(1-e_{0})^S)^{k}$.
+In the $n$-level concatenated code, the probability of successful qubit preparation is $(1-e_{n})^S$.
+If the probability of successful qubit preparation is the same in both coding and non-coding cases, i.e. $1-(1-(1-e_{0})^S)^{k}=(1-e_{n})^S$, then the repetition number $k$ can be calculated as follows:

-where $e_{n}$ can be estimated according to Eq.\ref{eq-error-pro}.
-In other words, if Alice wants to use the non-coding protocol to achieve the same successful probability as encoding, the number of required data pulses is $k$ times than that of the original case, i.e. $kN^d$.
-Let $R$ describe the ratio of the number of pulses for concatenation codes to that of the non-coding case at the same successful probability.
-The ratio $R$ is a resource consumption function with the number of levels $n$, which can be used to estimate the optimal number of concatenated levels.
-The estimation of resource consumption ratio $R(n)$ is shown in Eq.\ref{eq-n-level}.
+where $e_{n}$ can be estimated according to Eq.\eqref{eq-error-pro}.
+In other words, if Alice wants to use the non-coding protocol to achieve the same probability as encoding, the number of required data pulses is $k$ times that of the previous case, i.e. $kN^d$.
+Let $R$ describe the ratio of the number of pulses for concatenation codes to that of the non-coding case at the same probability.
+The ratio $R$ is a resource consumption function with the number of levels $n$, which can be used to estimate the optimal level of concatenated codes.
+The resource consumption ratio $R(n)$ is shown as follows: